by Todd Boss

 The blood we owe to uncles skips a measure, I know.

-Charm © Todd Boss is used here with permission.
+Charm © Todd Boss, used here with permission.

 © 2000-2023 Keith Taylor | All Rights Reserved | Made in Minnesota, Land of